---

 Add the Datadog SDK to your application to start collecting user activity data.
 If you have already configured RUM, you do not need to instrument your application again for Product Analytics.

-If you do not have an application set up in Datadog yet, create one for your platform (browser, iOS, or Android) or use your coding assistant.
+If you do not have an application set up in Datadog yet, follow the instructions for your platform:

 For each application you want to monitor user behavior for, enable Product Analytics: